bunkerity/bunkerweb-plugins/crowdsec/README.md

     # BunkerWeb services
     environment:
       ...
-      USE_MODSECURITY: "no" # Disable ModSecurity to let CrowdSec handle the security (only if the AppSec Component is used)
       USE_CROWDSEC: "yes"
       CROWDSEC_API: "http://crowdsec:8080" # This is the address of the CrowdSec container API in the same network
       CROWDSEC_APPSEC_URL: "http://crowdsec:7422" # Comment if you don't want to use the AppSec Component